codefriar/LLMInstructions/README.md

 # LLM-Agentic-Code-Instructions

-A community-driven repository for best-practice, multi-contributor "instruction" files tailored for Large Language Model (LLM) coding agents like Claude-code, Codex, and others.
+A community-driven repository for best-practice, multi-contributor "instruction" files tailored for Large Language Model (LLM) coding agents such as Claude-code, Codex, and others.
 These files help guide code generation, enforce standards, and improve project consistency when using agentic code tools.

 ---

 ## 🚀 What is This?

-This repository is a central place for high-quality, community-curated instruction files that teach LLM-based coding agents how to write code for specific languages, frameworks, or projects.
+This repository is a central location for high-quality, community-curated instruction files that teach LLM-based coding agents how to write code for specific languages, frameworks, or projects.

-- **Instruction files** help LLMs like Claude, Codex, etc., generate code that matches your team's standards and practices.
+***Instruction files*** help LLMs like Claude, Codex, and others generate code that matches your team's standards and practices.
-- Contributions welcome for any language, framework, or use case!
+Contributions are welcome for any language, framework, or use case!

 ---